On viscosity solutions of path dependent PDEs: Introduction

 To overcome this difficulty, we provide a new approach by decomposing the proof of the comparison principle into two steps.
-We first prove a partial comparison principle, that is, a classical sub-solution (resp. viscosity sub-solution) is always less than or equal to a viscosity super-solution (resp. classical super-solution).
+We first prove a partial comparison principle, that is, a classical sub-solution (resp., viscosity sub-solution) is always less than or equal to a viscosity super-solution (resp., classical super-solution).
 The main idea is to use the classical one to construct a test function for the viscosity one and then obtain a contradiction.

-Our second step is a variation of the Peron's method.
+Our second step is a variation of the Perron's method.
 Let $\underline u$ and $\overline u$ denote the supremum of classical sub-solutions and the infimum of classical super-solutions, respectively, with the same terminal condition.
-In standard Peron's approach, see e.g. Ishii \cite{Ishii} and an interesting recent development by Bayraktar and Sirbu \cite{BS}, one shows that \bea \underline u=\overline u \eea by assuming the comparison principle for viscosity solutions, which further implies the existence of viscosity solutions.
-We shall instead prove \reff{u=u} directly, which, together with our partial comparison principle, implies the comparison principle for viscosity solutions immediately.
-Our arguments for \reff{u=u} mainly rely on the remarkable result Bank and Baum \cite{BB}, which was extended to nonlinear case in \cite{STZ-duality}.
+In standard Perron's approach (see, e.g., Ishii \cite{Ishii} and an interesting recent development by Bayraktar and Sirbu \cite{BS}), one shows that

+by assuming the comparison principle for viscosity solutions, which further implies the existence of viscosity solutions.
+We shall instead prove (\ref{u=u}) directly, which, together with our partial comparison principle, implies the comparison principle for viscosity solutions immediately.
+Our arguments for (\ref{u=u}) mainly rely on the remarkable result Bank and Baum \cite{BB}, which was extended to nonlinear case in \cite{STZ-duality}.

-We also observe that our results make strong use of the representation of the solution of the semilinear PPDE by means of the corresponding Backward SDEs \cite{PP1}.
+We also observe that our results make strong use of the representation of the solution of the semilinear PPDE by means of the corresponding backward SDEs~\cite{PP1}.
 This is a serious limitation of our approach that we hope to overcome in some future work.
-However, our approach is suitable for a large class of PPDEs as Hamilton-Jacobi-Bellman equations, which are related to stochastic control problems, and their extension to Isaac-Hamilton-Jacobi-Bellman equations corresponding to differential games.
+However, our approach is suitable for a large class of PPDEs as Hamilton--Jacobi--Bellman equations, which are related to stochastic control problems, and their extension to Hamilton--Jacobi--Bellman--Isaacs equations corresponding to differential games.